 During the recruitment process you may ask only two questions regarding visa status or the ability to work in the United States, and if asked, these questions should be asked of all candidates:

-Once you have made an offer and it has been accepted, you may then inquire as to the person’s visa status and work authorization and work with the Office of the General Counsel to determine if sponsorship may be required.
+Once you have made an offer and it has been accepted, you may then inquire as to the individual’s visa status and work authorization, and work with the Office of the General Counsel to determine if sponsorship may be required.

 The University automatically sponsors tenure-track or tenured faculty for permanent resident status ("green card").
 All other positions are subject to review and approval by the Dean and the Senior Vice President of the area in which an employee works.
 There are several avenues and categories available to apply for permanent residency and each request is reviewed on a case by case basis.
 For more information, please see our Policy on Employment-Based Immigration Sponsorship (PDF).

 IMPORTANT: All non-U.S. citizens must notify USCIS of any change of address within 10 days of that address change.
 This can be done online via USCIS' website.

 U.S. Citizenship and Immigration Services: For general information about U.S. immigration laws and policies, to check the status of a pending case (please note that you need the receipt number of the case) or the processing dates of applications.